supernivem/counterpoint/README.md

 - Save the song
 - Delete the song
 - Import the saved song
-- Enable/disable sharp note insertion
+- Enable/disable sharp (on a key-sharpened note it inserts natural note)
-- Enable/disable flat note insertion
+- Enable/disable flat (on a key-flattened note it inserts natural note)
-- Chech the current voice
+- Check the current voice
 - Fix the current voice
 - Randomize the current voice
 - Select the stave on which you want to compose the Cantus Firmus (only at beginning!)
 - Swap from Cantus Firmus to Second Voice and vice versa

+To change key signature (this can be done only on an empty score), select one of the accidentals (sharp or flat) and then click on the key area.

 ## Evolution

-Currently, the app lets to write music only in diatonic scale of C major (or A minor) and allows you to compose with counterpoint *of first species in two voices*: it means that the song is composed by two voices and there is a one-to-one relation between notes on Cantus Firmus and Counterpoint.
-Future updates may include the possibility of writing music in any key, composing more than two voices and allow to explore Counterpoint in all species.
+Currently, the app allows you to compose with counterpoint *of first species in two voices*: it means that the song is composed by two voices and there is a one-to-one relation between notes on Cantus Firmus and Counterpoint.
+Future updates may include the possibility of composing more than two voices and allow to explore Counterpoint in all species.